stephenscaff/google-maps-es5/readme.md

 #GoogleMaps - ES5

-An es5 approach to google maps, that injects the google map library with a callback to init the map or maps.
+An es5 approach to google maps, cause sometimes you still need to keep stufff es5.

+Injects the google map library with a callback to init the map or maps.
 Uses data-attributes to build the map and provide content for the custom infowindow.
 Allows for multiple map instances if that's your thing.

 Refrains from Geocoding address to keep api costs down.